 Examination items represent confidential, copyrighted intellectual property.
-Obtaining, using, or distributing examination questions - also referred to as examination items - is strictly prohibited, regardless of the method employed (memorization, recording, copying, or other means).
+Obtaining, using, or distributing examination items is strictly prohibited, regardless of the method employed (memorization, recording, copying, or other means).
 This prohibition includes the discussion, distribution, or online posting of remembered examination questions or answers, in whole or in part.

-The use or sharing of examination questions violates the examination regulations and rules of conduct of this testing program.
+The use or sharing of examination items violates the examination regulations and rules of conduct of this testing program.
 Such activities could provide an unfair advantage and threaten the validity and credibility of the examination.
-Since all examinations are copyrighted property, these prohibited activities also violate federal copyright laws.
+Since all examinations copyrighted property, these prohibited activities also violate federal copyright laws.

-The Department of Testing Services investigates all reports of candidates' alleged production, misuse, or sharing of confidential examination materials, and will pursue formal action against anyone who violates examination regulations or federal copyright law.
-Violations could result in the voiding of examination results, legal action, or other appropriate penalties.
+The Department of Testing Services investigates all reports of candidates' alleged production, misuse, or sharing of current examination materials, and will pursue formal action against anyone who violates the Examination Regulations or federal copyright law.
+Violations could result in the voiding of exam results, legal action, or other appropriate penalties.